Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Nine kilometers north of Niagara Falls is the butterfly conservatory, where a multitude of species fly over forty hectares.
 You can observe more than two thousand butterflies of sixty different tropical species.

-If you want the children to have a complete experience, I advise you to dress in bright colors that day, as the butterflies are more likely to be attracted by those tones and come to perch so that the little ones can observe them closely.
+If you want the children to have a complete experience, I advise you to wear bright colors on that day, as the butterflies are more likely to be attracted by those tones and come to perch so that the little ones can observe them closely.

 Streets of Niagara on the Lake| ©A Yee